Mesenchymal stem cell: Antimicrobial properties

-MSCs produce several antimicrobial peptides (AMPs) including human cathelicidin LL-37, β-defensins, lipocalin 2 and hepcidin.
+MSCs produce several antimicrobial peptides (AMPs), including human cathelicidin LL-37, β-defensins, lipocalin 2 and hepcidin.
 These peptides, together with the enzyme indoleamine 2,3-dioxygenase (IDO), are responsible for the broad-spectrum antibacterial activity of MSCs.

 Clinical significance

-Mesenchymal stem cells can be activated and mobilized if needed but their efficiency, in the case of muscle repair for example, is currently quite low.
-Further studies into the mechanisms of MSC action may provide avenues for increasing their capacity for tissue repair.
+Mesenchymal stem cells can be activated and mobilized in reaction to injury and infection.
+As of May 2024, a search for "mesenchymal stem cells" or "mesenchymal stromal cells" at ClinicalTrials.gov returns more than 1,760 studies featuring MSCs for more than 920 conditions.

 Autoimmune disease

-Clinical studies investigating the efficacy of mesenchymal stem cells in treating diseases are in preliminary development, particularly for understanding autoimmune diseases, graft versus host disease, Crohn's disease, multiple sclerosis, systemic lupus erythematosus and systemic sclerosis.
-As of 2014, no high-quality clinical research provides evidence of efficacy, and numerous inconsistencies and problems exist in the research methods.
+Clinical studies investigating the efficacy of mesenchymal stem cells in treating diseases are in clinical development around the world, particularly treating autoimmune diseases, graft versus host disease, Crohn's disease, multiple sclerosis, systemic lupus erythematosus and systemic sclerosis.

 Other diseases

 Many of the early clinical successes using intravenous transplantation came in systemic diseases such as graft versus host disease and sepsis.
 Direct injection or placement of cells into a site in need of repair may be the preferred method of treatment, as vascular delivery suffers from a "pulmonary first pass effect" where intravenous injected cells are sequestered in the lungs.